sanity-io/sanity-plugin-dashboard-widget-vercel/README.md

 ## Features

 - Displays a list of recent builds along with deployment aliases, branch / commit messages, build age and creator
-- Refreshes periodicallly (every 20 seconds), when the window gains focus and immediately after a manual build is triggered
+- Refreshes periodically (every 20 seconds), when the window gains focus and immediately after a manual build is triggered
 - Can also optionally display a button for manual builds

 ## Install